ikh-innovation/roboweldar-3d-reconstruction/README.md

 The module can be called independently, as a standalone entity, or started as a client and spoken to via websocket and http.

-The module can be called from different entry points:
+The module can be called in web client mode, or as a standalone script.

-- Web client mode:

-DONE:
-- Client connection with server
-- Meshroom python wrapper for calling meshroom
-- Log parser for meshroom logs
-- Transformation of meshroom model into world frame using the known camera positions

-TODO:
-- Dockerization
-- TODO's in code

 ## Getting Started